+a Responders were defined as at least a 70% reduction in serum bile acids concentration from baseline or reaching a level ≤ 70 µmol/L.

-aBased on Cochran Mantel Haenszel test stratified by PFIC Type.
+bBased on Cochran Mantel Haenszel test stratified by PFIC Type.
 P-values for the dose groups are adjusted for multiplicity.

-bBased on least squares means from an analysis of covariance model with daytime and night-time baseline pruritus scores as covariates and treatment group and stratification factors (PFIC Type and age category) as fixed effects.
+cBased on least squares means from an analysis of covariance model with daytime and night-time baseline pruritus scores as covariates and treatment group and stratification factors (PFIC Type and age category) as fixed effects.

 Figure 1: Mean (±SE) change from baseline in serum bile acid concentration (µmol/L) over time